Welcome to our Nursery

 Times of Sessions

-Ensuring that your child arrives to Nursery before the start time will ensure that your child has a calm and purposeful start to the session.
-There are a range of activities on offer for your child and you are welcome to come into Nursery and settle your child at an activity before leaving.
+Ensuring that your child arrives to Nursery on time, when the session begins, will ensure that your child has a calm and purposeful start to the session.
+There is a range of activities on offer for your child, once they have said goodbye to you upon entering the setting.
 Research suggests good practices around attendance and punctuality have a positive impact on children’s educational experiences.

 Safeguarding and Child Protection